Migrate from webpacker to jsbundling-rails with esbuild

 And everything should work just like it did before.

-You may want to review the esbuild API if you have a more complex webpack configuration that you wish to migrate to esbuild.
-Keep in mind that some webpack features can only be accomplished with one of the esbuild plugins .
+You may want to review the esbuild API if you have a more complex Webpack configuration that you wish to migrate to esbuild.
+Keep in mind that some Webpack features can only be accomplished with one of the esbuild plugins .

 Using jQuery